 I am a big fan of French onion soup.
 However, no one at my home loves it.
 So, I usually order at a restaurant whenever I have the chance to.
-However, I recently tried this easy version to make at home.
-Now I can make it and the place individual servings in containers.
+However, I recently tried this easy baked onion soup to make at home.
+Now I can make it and then place individual servings in containers.
 Then I can keep it in the freezer for whenever I feel like bowl of it.
 It was simple to make.
 The only thing that takes time is cooking the onions down but that is what gives it the delicious flavor!

 - 1 cup dry white wine or water

 - 1 tsp Worcestershire sauce